Metro chairman backs CEO in dispute over Media-Saturn

 The Sueddeutsche Zeitung daily said some board members had raised doubts over whether Koch’s contract should be extended beyond next year due to his handling of the Media-Saturn dispute.

-Media-Saturn, the world’s second-biggest consumer electronics chain after Best Buy Co Inc (BBY.N), is battling online competition and saw its sales fall 4 percent in its fiscal second quarter to 4.88 billion euros, prompting Metro to cut its full-year earnings forecast for the unit last week.
+Media-Saturn, the world’s second-biggest consumer electronics chain after Best Buy Co Inc, is battling online competition and saw its sales fall 4 percent in its fiscal second quarter to 4.88 billion euros, prompting Metro to cut its full-year earnings forecast for the unit last week. ($1 = 0.7294 Euros) (Reporting by Emma Thomasson; editing by Susan Thomas)